Robotics and intelligent systems in the Greater Zurich Area

 Kevin Sartori

-Kevin Sartori - Co-founder of the drone software company Auterion
+Kevin Sartori - Co-founder of Auterion

 4. Leading global software companies

 The drone ecosystem also benefits from the leading position of the Greater Zurich Area as a hub for information technologies with a very large talent pool of software developers.
-Companies such as Google, Microsoft HoloLens, Disney, Oculus (acquired by Facebook) and Dacuda (acquired by Magic Leap) are active in the area of computer vision.
+Companies such as Google, Microsoft HoloLens, Disney, Oculus (acquired by Meta), and Dacuda (acquired by Magic Leap) are active in the area of computer vision.
 Related ecosystems are mutually fertilizing.

-Swiss regulatory and supervisory authorities are progressive and pragmatic, not only when it comes to drones, and they are in constant contact with the industry concerned.
+Swiss regulatory and supervisory authorities are progressive and pragmatic and they are in constant contact with the industry concerned.
 They think and act according to the basic attitude: to regulate without hindering innovation.
-In September 2017, Skyguide and the Federal Office of Civil Aviation (FOCA), together with their industrial partners, demonstrated for the first time worldwide how drones can be safely and efficiently integrated into existing airspace.
+In 2018, Swiss air navigation service provider Skyguide introduced Europe's first drone traffic control system.
+The U.S. and Switzerland announced in 2020 a joint effort to co-develop harmonized standards for the safe use and integration of unmanned aircraft into civilian airspace.

 Robotics & intelligent systems in the Greater Zurich Area